 This scholarship has been established in honor of Minnesota camp attendee, Geri Hamrock who had a lifelong love of music, theater, science and nature.
 She was a student at Fiddle Pal Camp MN in 2009 and 2011 and had many friends at the camp.
 Geri passed away in November of 2012 at the age of sixteen.

-Two $225 scholarships are available for the MN camp to help aspiring youth musicians whose families would have difficulty affording full price tuition.
-Applications are due January 31 and decisions are made in February.
+$200 scholarships are available for camp to help aspiring youth musicians whose families would have difficulty affording full price tuition.
+Applications are first come, first served.
 All applicants will be notified whether they receive the scholarship or not.

 Email Camp Co-Director Marty Button